dkpoulsen/huggingchat-action/README.md

 # HugChat Issue Assistant

-Automatically respond to GitHub issues using HugChat AI, powered by your HuggingFace Assistant.
+Automatically respond to GitHub issues using your HuggingFace Assistants.

 ## Features